techidaily/site-ios-unlock/source/_posts/in-2024-things-you-should-know-when-unlocking-total-wireless-of-apple-iphone-se-2020-by-drfone-ios.md

 ![changing sim to check status](https://images.wondershare.com/drfone/article/2024/01/details-to-discuss-while-unlocking-total-wireless-phone-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BmegThMdrJE?si=rILo1FJb9DgnPljV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 2.** First, check to see if the SIM card is getting network service.
 Attempting a call or sending an SMS are alternative methods to test whether your phone is unlocked.
 If it fails, it suggests that your phone might still be locked to Total Wireless.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/H2cXnI9oOvM?si=3nz2sBB124ln-83T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4.
 A Small Checklist to Ensure Before Unlocking Your Total Wireless Phone